 Hijinks and Grand Party Capers

 This grand-aunt was a favorite of mine.
-Sadly, she lived 3,000 miles away in Massachusetts, so I only got to visit with her about 9 times during my growing up years, and once when my mother and I took my kids back east to meet that side of the family.
+Sadly, she lived 3,000 miles away in Massachusetts, so I only got to visit with her about nine times during my growing-up years, and once when my mother and I took my kids back east to meet that side of the family.